wp-launchpad/launchpad/wiki/modules/listing/hook-extractor.md

 | input          |     i        | file.yml          | none                 | Input file                                                              |
 | output         |     o        | file.yml          | hooks-output.yml     | Output file                                                             |
 | configurations |     c        | file.yml          | hook-extractor.yml   | Configuration file                                                      |

+### Input file
+This file is here to provide some informations to help the command return an exhaustive list from your hooks.
+For that it provides multiple fields:
+-
+### Configuration file